The Olympic Swindle

 The ski jump at Sarajevo (1984 Winter Games) is abandoned with walls built at the end of the ramps.
-During the civil war that tore Yugoslavia apart in the 1990s, the podium was put to use for executions (below).
+During the civil war that tore Yugoslavia apart in the 1990s, the podium where medals were presented was put to use for executions (below).

 The Olympic stadium in Montreal has had large pieces of concrete falling off it and the roof is said to be beyond repair.
 It has no permanent tenant and is currently in need of a $220 million renovation.

 Beach volleyball, rowing and canoeing, baseball, BMX cycling, and other sports had purpose-built stadiums erected for Beijing’s 2008 Olympic extravaganza.
 They now sit idle and disintegrating.

 Two photographers Jon Pack and Gary Hustwit travelled to 13 Olympic sites and found many to be falling apart and yielding to the advance of weeds and bushes.
 They published their images in The Olympic City in 2015.

 When the construction and sponsorship contracts are handed out there are a lot of sticky fingers around.

 The cost of the 2014 Winter Olympics in Sochi, Russia was budgeted at $12 billion.
 However, with most of the invoices paid, experts agree the actual cost topped $51 billion.
 This makes the Sochi Games by far the most expensive Olympic event ever staged.